-The CC takes the Passat platform, and rips off the skin (then guts it like a big fish, see Interior Features).
-The new sleek roofline seemingly came straight from a hotrod chop shop, lower by a couple of inches (a mere 56 inches tall) and swept back as if the car were racing into a 200-mph wind.
-The C pillar is wide, but barely visible because it flows back, not down.
+The C-pillar is wide, but barely visible because it flows back, not down.
 On the same wheelbase as the Passat, the CC has a slightly wider track and is only 1.2 inches longer, but the shape makes it look bigger.
 But it's only 62 pounds heavier than a Passat.

 It's unmistakably Volkswagen from the front, because of the big VW in the grille, but mistakable from other angles.
-It's hard to see that the track is only .4 inches wider in the front (.6 in the rear), because of the width of the chrome grill with two horizontal bars, and the wraparound headlamps with arrowhead corners front and back.
+It's hard to see that the track is only 0.4 inches wider in the front (0.6 in the rear), because of the width of the chrome grill with two horizontal bars, and the wraparound headlamps with arrowhead corners front and back.
 The air intake under the grille gives the CC a strong jaw, with foglamps each side, under long thin amber slivers for turn signals (with amber slits on the mirrors, very cool).
-The whole nose says upscale.
+The front of the car says upscale.

 The profile says upscale too, but it sure doesn't say Volkswagen.
 Think of the Beetle, and you see that we've come a long way baby.
 The CC looks more upscale than even the $80,000 Phaeton.
 Just not as big.

 Out of the bold front fender flares, character lines zoom rearward and upward like speed lines, most dramatically the top lines that nearly touch the taillights.
 The lower line has a chrome strip pasted over it, and it wraps around the rear of the car over the rear bumper.
 Next you notice the chrome rocker panels and sigh, and know that this is someone's perception of style.